librenms/docker/README.md

 docker-compose exec librenms lnms config:set page_refresh 300
 ```

-### Re-apply yaml config settings during deploy
+### Re-Apply YAML Config

-Set REAPPLY_YAML_CONFIG=1 to overwrite any settings that are set during initial config
+Set `REAPPLY_YAML_CONFIG=1` to overwrite any settings that are set during initial config
-or via user config back to their initial values every time the container is started.
+or via user config back to their initial values every time the container is deployed.

-### Live config settings via PHP file
+### Live Config

 Using this config method, configuration changes will be reflected live on the containers, BUT
 you will be unable to edit the configured settings from within the LibreNMS web UI or lnms config:set.